How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Phone call tracking (clicks on tel: links)

-• WhatsApp tracking via JoinChat (the most popular plugin)
+• WhatsApp tracking via JoinChat (the most widely used plugin)

 • Email click tracking (mailto: links)

-• Full eCommerce tracking for WooCommerce (view_item, add_to_cart, purchase, etc.)
+• Full eCommerce tracking for WooCommerce (view_item, add_to_cart, purchase, and the entire funnel)

 • All events marked as conversions in GA4